ks-no/fiks-io-client-encryption-dotnet/README.md

 Used by both fiks-io-client-dotnet and fiks-io-send-client-dotnet.

 ## Prerequisites
-This library targets .NET Standard 2.1 and .NET 8
+This library targets .NET Standard 2.1, .NET Standard 2.0 and .NET 8.